 Of course, you may be asking yourself what makes this product so compelling.

 We've looked at Moborobo and all it has to offer once before, but the team has been hard at work bringing new features and tools to the already-useful application.
 While it has always been a full-fledged Android management suite for end users, the new features really focus on bringing increased functionality for phone vendors, telecom operators, and the like.

 For starters, Moborobo makes it incredibly easy to transfer contacts from iOS to Android and vice versa – a perfect solution for both phone vendors and end users who are switching platforms.

 Android phone management is a bit of a double-edged sword.
 And by that, I mean that the devices themselves are self-contained and self-managed.
 Whereas iOS devices require iTunes to transfer data and the like, Android can do those things without the need to be tethered to a PC.
 However, that comes at a cost.
 There's only so much that can be done on the device, and what can be done is sometimes cumbersome.
-To put it bluntly, sometimes a management solution on the PC is not only good to have, but clutch in taking care of business in a timely manner.

 Google has never really made it a priority to give Android a desktop syncing and management client like iTunes is for the iPhone.
 For the most part, it hasn't been missed that much.
 Google can perform cloud-based backups of app data, contacts, email, photos, music, and just about everything else you might need.
 If you use all of its services, of course.
 Moborobo, on the other hand, is a beautiful client that does all of that and more right from your desktop.